RitaGakinuliants/Maggie-Pressanykey/README.md

 - :sunflower: Hello, world!
 I’m @RitaGakinuliants
-- I’m a newbie to Github and IT-world)
-- Really into video games:
-- starting my way to become a great gamedesigner and indie-gamedeveloper
+- Starting my way to become a great gamedesigner and indie-gamedeveloper

 - 📫 How to reach me - m.gakinuliants@gmail.com